The Foundation for a Meaningful Life

 Grade Nine Overview

 Ninth graders at Fay experience a challenging and stimulating high school-level curriculum that thoroughly prepares them for tenth grade in a secondary school.
 In English, students delve into classics, develop a more sophisticated style of writing, and hone their public speaking skills.
 Most ninth graders take biology, and multiple math courses are offered, including algebra, geometry, and pre-calculus.
 Students may choose to study Spanish, French, Mandarin, or Latin, and they have regular opportunities to practice language skills with Fay classmates from around the world.
-Two electives, Topics in Modern American History and Diagnosing The Modern World (an interdisciplinary history/science course), are extremely popular among ninth graders.
-Students can opt to take Advanced 3D Design or take advantage of Fay’s Center for Creativity & Design for hands-on learning across all subjects, or Advanced Studio Art.
+Two electives, Topics in Modern American History and American Prose in History (an interdisciplinary history/science course), are also available to ninth graders.
+Students can apply to take Advanced Design Portfolio, taking advantage of Fay’s Center for Creativity & Design for hands-on learning across all subjects, or Advanced Studio Art.
 By virtue of their seniority in the School and intellectual maturity, ninth graders take an active role in their learning and enjoy a collegial rapport with teachers.
 Alumni of Fay’s Ninth Grade Program cite this unique teacher-student dynamic as a key feature of their ninth grade experience.

 • Mathematics